Scholars at Risk is an international network of institutions and individuals whose mission it is to protect scholars and

 Throughout this history SAR has seen continuous growth in the number of participating member institutions, sections, partner networks, faculty, students and other friends who help SAR to assist more scholars each year and to play a leading role in developing new, innovative strategies for responding to attacks on higher education communities.

-The Summary Report on Activities outlines Scholars at Risk’s annual activities for the fiscal year spanning September 1, 2017 – August 31, 2018.
-It covers the growth of our global network and our core work in protection, advocacy, research & learning (values-promotion), as well as provides coverage of SAR’s 2018 Global Congress.
+The Summary Report on Activities outlines Scholars at Risk’s annual activities for the fiscal year spanning September 1, 2018 – August 31, 2019.
+It covers the growth of our global network and our core work in protection, advocacy, research & learning (values-promotion).
 A financial summary indicating increased demand for SAR’s work and services is also included.